 Polarization can only emerge for some network structures.
 Consider the cycle.
-Imagine a temporarily polarized outcome where half the individuals in a cycle choose A and the other half B. Those on the borders of these groups are under equal pressure to conform either way because they have one neighbor taking each action.17 Furthermore such an individual gets information about both actions, meaning that over time they develop accurate beliefs.
+Imagine a temporarily polarized outcome where half the individuals in a cycle choose A and the other half B. Those on the borders of these groups are under equal pressure to conform either way because they have one neighbor taking each action.
+Furthermore such an individual gets information about both actions, meaning that over time they develop accurate beliefs.
 As this happens they will come to eventually take action B. This process guarantees that polarized groups are unstable.
 In the complete network all agents are under identical conformity pressures, and in a case of transient polarization they get information about both theories, again making polarization unstable.
-In the wheel network, things are a bit more complicated, but polarization is never stable there either.18
+In the wheel network, things are a bit more complicated, but polarization is never stable there either.

 In some other networks, we do find stable polarization.
 As an extreme case, consider the clumpy network.
-Here, each subgroup is so tightly connected, and the links between them so minimal, that conformity can stabilize separate actions, even though at least one actor in the 'A' group will generally come to have correct beliefs via her link to the 'B' group.
+Here, each subgroup is so tightly connected, and the links between them so minimal, that conformity can stabilize separate actions, even though at least one actor in the 'A' group will come to have correct beliefs via her link to the 'B' group.
 Figure 4 shows an example of what this might look like, again with node colors representing action B (black) or A (white) and letters representing beliefs.
 Notice that the one agent who connects to the B group has correct beliefs, but because she does not switch actions due to conformity she never ends up spreading these correct beliefs through the group.
 Random networks can also have the right sorts of cliquish subgroups to get stable polarization.
-In these cases, the spread of a good idea or practice again can be stymied by social influences.19
+As we discuss below, these outcomes are found in particular in small world networks, which